Botanist and Doctor of Anthropology.

 La Laguna Cajacanarias Cultural Space

-This seminar brings together a set of international reference specialists who will address the heritage as a cultural, economic and social engine, from the perspective of conservation, protection and innovation.
+This seminar brings together a group of leading international specialists who will address heritage as a cultural, economic and social driver, from the perspective of conservation, protection and innovation.

 Academic program